 As the number the COVID-19 cases continues to spike across the country, it’s possible that Congress, the Department of Treasury and the IRS may provide additional tax and financial relief.
 We’ll let you know about the latest developments that could affect your finances.

-Please contact Alex Seleznev using our online contact form if you have any questions.
+Please contact Judith Barnhard using our online contact form if you have any questions.

 Councilor, Buchanan & Mitchell (CBM) is a professional services firm delivering tax, accounting and business advisory expertise throughout the Mid-Atlantic region from offices in Bethesda, MD and Washington, DC.